yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 They have deployed a load balancer in front of the web servers and configured a default health probe to monitor the servers in the load balanced pool.
 When they need scalability, they manually configure another web server and often leave it running even after the need for additional capacity has passed.

-Litware has received multiple complaints from customers at times when they have intermittently received HTTP 500 errors on the website.
+Contoso has received multiple complaints from customers at times when they have intermittently received HTTP 500 errors on the website.
 Upon investigation, it was discovered that a recent deployment failed on one of the servers in the farm and resulted in files not being correctly copied to this server.

 ![The SQL and Web Server Current Implementation diagram depicts three virtual machines behind a load balancer and availability set, and a single virtual machine for SQL server with two disks for data.](images/Whiteboarddesignsessiontrainerguide-BuildingaresilientIaaSarchitectureimages/media/image5.png "SQL and Web Server Current Implementation")

-Litware's business critical applications include:
+Contoso's business critical applications include:

 -   The authentication and authorization infrastructure.